Annotations and Special Text using Java

 2. Iterate through the Annotation objects on the target Page.

-3. Check whether each annotation is a HighlightAnnotation.
+3. Check whether each annotation is a HighlightAnnotation before casting it to the typed annotation class.

-4. Read and print the marked text from each highlight annotation.
+4. Read the marked text from each highlight annotation and print it to the console.

 public static void extractHighlightedText(Path inputFile) {